-To gain some insights into the strategies and tactics call centers can use to boost efficiency and arm you with effective strategies you can put to use, we reached out to a panel of call center experts, managers and leaders and asked them to answer this question:
+To gain some insights into the specific strategies and tactics call centers can use to boost efficiency and arm you with effective strategies you can put to use, we reached out to a panel of call center experts, managers and leaders and asked them to answer this question:

 “What is the most effective way for a contact center to increase efficiency?”